-Claiming or setting up your listing will make your company's information – including contact information (phone number, website, address), business hours – visible in Google's search results.
+Claiming or setting up your listing will make your company's information - including contact information (phone number, website, address), and business hours - visible in Google's search results.
 Google My Business also provides helpful analytics, such as how many times your listing has been viewed and appeared in searches.

 2. Search engine marketing (SEM)

 Cost: Low-cost (you determine the budget)

 Search engine marketing (SEM) is a paid ad option where your listings are featured in sponsored placements (i.e. highly visible) in search engines.
 Say a popular demographic that likes to frequent your store includes women in their 30s.
 You can set up ad campaigns to target that demographic and focus your campaign by other criteria, such as ZIP code.
 Try SEM tools like Google Ads (and similar services from Bing ads, AOL, and Yahoo!).

 3. Word of mouth: engage in-person and online